Naagini: Naagini Antima Adhyaya

 Triveni reveals to Amrutha and says that she is a Naagini, not a ghost.
 And that she came on earth to marry Arjun.
 Amrutha challenges her that she take Arjun to Naaglok for Vasuki Dynasty, not for Urmila's Takshaka Dynasty.

 Arjun's family decides to marry Arjun with Urmila and takes them to temple where marry.
 But Amrutha had disguised herself as Urmila.
 Amrutha arrests Urmila and hands her to Shastry.
 Shastry makes Urmila a statue and then Amrutha disguises as Urmila and marries Arjun.

 Arjun is not happy and badly needs Amrutha whether she is Naagini or human.
 Hema and Amrutha (disguised as Urmila) goes to Ashrama.
 Shastry tells Hema to hand Naagmani to Urmila (Amrutha) as he know that Urmila is Amrutha.
 So Hema gives the box of Naagmani to Amrutha, but it was Bhairava Baba, who appeared to be Amrutha.
 Hema learns that she has lost Naagmani.
 Amrutha asks Shastry about this Shastry says that she should kill one of her enemies.

 Rebirth of Arjun

-Arjun is reborn again as Ajanubhava (an infectious snake).
+Arjun is reborn as Ajanubhava (an infectious snake).
 He is born as a human.
 His grandmother says he was an Ajanubhava.
 He does not believe in supernatural powers.
 He ignores his grandmother.
-Agrahara, a Bhairava, puts a nagabhandhana.
+Agrahara, a Bhairava, puts a Nagabhandhana.
 It was proved he was a snake.
-Bhairava tortures Ajanubhava and his father-in-law arrive to Puttahamsa.
+Bhairava tortures Ajanubhava and his father-in-law goes to Puttahamsa.
 A Mujyaala tells Vishnu not to travel to Naagara Devasthana.
 Vishnu and Rudra push Mujyaala and enter Naagara Devasthana.
-Ajanubhava gets converted into naagayodha and save Naagara Devasthana.
+Ajanubhava is converted into naagayodha and save Naagara Devasthana.
 He defeats Vishnu and Rudra.